PanKbase/PanKbase-data-library-scripts/README.md

 ## Overview

-This repository provides R-based Jupyter notebooks with examples of extracting, cleaning, and visualizing metadata and data from the data library in PanKbase.
+This repository contains R-based Jupyter notebooks that proviede examples of extracting, cleaning, and visualizing metadata and data from the data library in PanKbase.
 The notebooks also provide examples of handling complex API interactions to derive insights from data across human donor demographics, biosample characteristics, experimental assays, and downstream analysis sets.

 ## Key Features

-- **Extract data**: Obtain donor demographics, biosample metadata, and analysis set information from the data library
+- **Extract data**: Examples of how to extract donor demographics, biosample metadata, and analysis set information from the data library
-- **API Handling**: Robust error handling for inconsistent data structures (arrays vs objects, UUIDs vs accessions)
+- **API Handling**: Examples of error handling for inconsistent data structures (arrays vs objects, UUIDs vs accessions)
-- **Real Data Focus**: All examples are based on authentic data from the PanKbase data library
-- **Visualizations**:  Generate visualiations and charts with reference lines and annotations
+- **Visualizations**:  Generate visualiations and charts from data with reference lines and annotations

 ##  Quick Start